launchableinc/hands-on-lab/HANDSON3.md

     [other options...]
 ```

-This time, change target value and confirm the result will change.
+This time, change target value and confirm that the result changes.

 ```diff
       - name: launchable record build